What is Content Marketing?

 In a world where there’s so much media noise we’re deafened by it, the only way to hit home, grab someone’s attention and hold it is to give people the very best you can.
 Which means writing the best possible quality content, whatever the project, whether it’s a website, blog post, advert, email message, auto-responder, white paper, internal communication, press release, article or direct marketing collateral.

-All about great content
+About great content

 What is a copywriter?